-Stormwater management facilities means structures and constructed features designed for the collection, conveyance, storage, treatment, and disposal of stormwater runoff into and through the stormwater system.
-The term "stormwater management facilities" or "stormwater facilities" includes structural and nonstructural stormwater control measures (SCMs) which control the increased volume, rate and/or quality of stormwater runoff caused by manmade changes to the land.
+Stormwater management facilities means structures and constructed features designed for the collection, conveyance, storage, treatment and disposal of stormwater runoff into and through the stormwater system.
+The term "stormwater management facilities" include, structural or nonstructural measures, or both, to control the increased volume, rate and quality of stormwater runoff caused by manmade changes to the land.